US sailor accused of stealing grenades from Navy ship

-SAN DIEGO (AP) — A U.S. sailor has been arrested on allegations of stealing grenades from a San Diego-based Navy ship.
+SAN DIEGO (AP) — A sailor was arrested in Illinois on Tuesday on charges he stole 20 hand grenades from a San Diego-based Navy destroyer, authorities said.

-Federal prosecutors say Gunner’s Mate Second Class Aaron Booker was detained Tuesday in Great Lakes, Illinois.
+Gunner’s Mate 2nd Class Aaron Booker, 31, of Waukegan, Illinois, was taken into custody in Great Lakes by U.S. Navy criminal investigators and was expected to be returned to California.
+It was unclear whether he had an attorney.

-He is accused of possessing 20 concussion hand grenades reported missing from the USS Pinckney guided missile destroyer.
+Booker stole the concussion grenades — each of which contained about a half-pound (226 grams) of TNT — while he was assigned to the Weapons Department aboard the USS Pinckney, prosecutors said.
+Booker’s job was to check the temperature of the secured locker where the grenades were kept.

 Most Read Nation & World Stories